luislobo/sailsChat/README.md

 * Auto-generated routes and actions (blueprints) for associations

 ## What it ain't
 sailsChat is *not* a sterling example of how to architect a web application.
-The front-end is deliberately simplified, using no outside libraries besides jQuery and socket.io.
+The front-end is deliberately simplified, using no outside libraries besides ~~jQuery~~ Angular/Angular-UI-Router and socket.io.
 The back-end is similarly oversimplified--a new user is created whenever a socket connects to the server, and destroyed as soon as that socket disconnects.
 This allows us to easily demonstrate concepts without having to implement a login system, sessions, or anything else extraneous.

 ## Installing
 Clone the repo into a new directory, `npm install` and `sails lift`, and you're off!